ONSdigital/sml-python-small/docs/thousand_pounds.md

 This process determines whether a given value is too large by a factor of ~1000.
 If so, the value is corrected to be smaller, and any accompanying values are also adjusted accordingly.

 The method is to be run for a single instance of a principal question (with 0..n linked questions) at a time.
-If there are multiple principal questions or multiple references to be processed then the method should be called multiple times, once for each principle question (+ linked) dataset.
+If there are multiple principal questions or multiple references to be processed then the method should be called multiple times, once for each principal question (+ linked) dataset.

 * Dataclasses are used to provide structure where required
 * All dataclass datasets are immutable upon creation